Here's what's in the bipartisan infrastructure bill – KION546

 Changes can still be made before the bill is voted on.
 The Senate could make amendments to the text and then it must be sent to the House for approval before making its way to the President’s desk.

-Here’s what we know so far about the latest version of the agreement, according to a fact sheet provided by the White House:
+Here’s what we know so far about the latest version of the agreement, according to a fact sheet provided by the White House and the summary.

 Funding for roads and bridges